España y Filipinas

-España y Filipinas (“Spain and the Philippines") is a series of oil on wood paintings by Filipino painter, Ilustrado, and revolutionary activist, Juan Luna.
+España y Filipinas (“Spain and the Philippines") is a series of oil on canvas paintings by Filipino painter, Ilustrado, and revolutionary activist, Juan Luna.
 It is an allegorical depiction of two women together, one a representation of Spain and the other of the Philippines.
-The painting, also known as España Guiando a Filipinas ("Spain Leading the Philippines"), is regarded as one of the “enduring pieces of legacy” that the Filipinos inherited from Luna.
+The painting, also known as España llevando a la gloria a Filipinas ("Spain Insuring the Glory of the Philippines") or España Guiando a Filipinas ("Spain Leading the Philippines"), is regarded as one of the “enduring pieces of legacy” that the Filipinos inherited from Luna.

-Luna reportedly painted six versions of España y Filipinas, with the best-known version, painted in 1886, being a centerpiece art at the Luna Hall of the López Museum and Library.
-Another version, painted in 1884, is part of the collection of the National Gallery Singapore, while a third version, the largest of the series, was painted in 1888 and is part of the collection of the Museo del Prado in Madrid, with the piece being loaned on a long-term basis to the City Council of Cádiz.

 Description

 The Spaniard woman “Motherland" was drawn with “wide strong shoulders” while the Filipino woman was illustrated as “graceful” and brown-skinned.
 Both were wearing female dresses known as traje de mestiza or "dress of the mestiza".
 The dressing of the women in traje de mestizas shows the cultural character, class consciousness, and social transformations resulting from 19th century Hispanization.
 Both women have their backs to the viewer, heading towards a far-away horizon, while embarking on the steps of a staircase.
 Side by side in the painting, Spain was shown to be leading the Philippines along the path to progress and development.

 The taller and maternal white figure of a woman is Spain, a representation of the "benevolent image of colonialism", is pointing ahead and guiding the "humbly dressed" Filipina to the "right way".
 The painting appeared in the book entitled El legado de España a Filipinas or "the Spanish legacy in the Philippines" with the accompanying caption stating: España guiando a Filipinas por la senda del progreso (“Spain leads the Philippines on their way to progress”).
 It is further described as a painting that once linked the colonized with its former colonists, a "bucolic allegory" of the master and the servant "walking hand in hand".